-Professor of French; Chair, Department of Foreign Languages and Cultures
+Professor of English and French; Chair, English Department

 Dr. Rachel Mesch received her BA from Yale College (1993), her MA from Columbia University (1995), and her PhD from the University of Pennsylvania (2000).
-A specialist in nineteenth-century French literature, Dr. Mesch’s main areas of research and teaching include the French novel, women writers, gender studies, visual culture, the French Enlightenment, and the Belle Epoque.
-She has published articles on women writers of the eighteenth, nineteenth, and twentieth centuries, and is the author of THE HYSTERIC’S REVENGE: FRENCH WOMEN WRITERS AT THE FIN DE SIÈCLE (Vanderbilt U. Press, 2006) and HAVING IT ALL IN THE BELLE EPOQUE: HOW FRENCH WOMEN'S MAGAZINES INVENTED THE MODERN WOMAN (Stanford UP, 2013).
-Her current book project examines transgender identities in nineteenth-century France.
-She is associate editor of Nineteenth-Century French Studies and a forum editor for H-France.
-She also edits and writes a monthly blog, Bric-a-brac-o-mania, on the Wonders & Marvels history website.
+A specialist in nineteenth-century French literature, Dr. Mesch’s main areas of research and teaching include the French novel, women writers, gender studies, visual and media culture, the French Enlightenment, and the Belle Epoque.
+She has published articles on women writers of the eighteenth, nineteenth, and twentieth centuries.

 Wilf campus - Belfer Hall